selfcommunity/developers-doc/docs/apireference/v2/course/create_a_course_lesson.md

 :::info

-This operation requires the course manager role.
+This operation requires the course creator or manager role.

 :::